 Mecca is the Space NK of Australia and it stocks the top local beauty brands like Dr Roebucks and Frank as well as its own excellent brand.

-If you’re keen to explore Australian clothing designers head to the second floor of the fantastic and glamourous Emporium Melbourne shopping centre.
-This floor stocks just Australia designers such as Zimmerman, Saba, Alannah Hill, Camilla and Marc and many more.
+If you’re keen to explore Australian clothing designers head to the second floor of the fantastic and glamourous Emporium Melbourne shopping center.
+This floor stocks just Australian designers such as Zimmerman, Saba, Alannah Hill, Camilla and Marc, and many more.

 Restaurants in the Melbourne CBD

-I am not sure that if there is anywhere in the world that has as many outstanding restaurants in one area as the Melbourne CBD – and best of all they are generally excellent value!
+I am not sure if there is anywhere in the world that has as many outstanding restaurants in one area as the Melbourne CBD – and best of all they are generally excellent value.

 Where can I get a great coffee?